 Coral sampling and maintenance

 Pocillopora damicornis-like colonies originating from environments characterized by contrasting thermal regimes were sampled during the warmer month in two different localities: (1) in Oman, Gulf of Oman, Northwestern Indian Ocean (Om; June 2014; local seawater temperature during sampling 30.8°C), where corals are exposed to a globally warmer and variable thermal environment, and (2) in New Caledonia, Southwestern Pacific Ocean (NC; November 2014; local seawater temperature during sampling 27.1°C), where corals are subject to more mitigate and stable temperatures (see Table 1 for the temperature regime of locality).
 From each location, we thus sampled colonies morphologically similar and occupying the same water depth niche.
 To account for possible intra-population diversity, three colonies (>20 cm in diameter) were collected in each locality, and separated by at least 10 m to decrease the probability to collect members of the same genet, as some Pocillopora species are able to propagate by asexual reproduction (Adjeroud et al. 2013; Gélin et al. 2017a; 2018).
 Immediately following collection, a 1 cm branch tip of each colony was excised, rinsed three times in filtered seawater (0.22 µm), and placed in RNAlater solution (Sigma Aldrich) for the in situ microbiota analysis.
 The rest of the colony was fragmented into 20 branches each of 10 cm length and physiologically stabilized in openwater system for one week before shipping (Al-Hail field stationof the Sultan Qaboos University and the Public aquarium of Noumea for OM and NC localities respectively).
 For shipping, individual branches were placed in plastic bags containing oxygenated seawater (800mL seawater and 1600mL of medical oxygen), and transported by aircraft to the research aquarium of the Banyuls-sur-Mer oceanographic observatory (France).
 The coral branches were maintained in artificial seawater (Seachem Reef Salt) at 26°C, and supplied daily with Artemia nauplii to satisfy their heterotrophic demand.
-The conditions in the maintenance tank were controlled to mimic the natural physicochemical parameters of coral reefs (pH:8.2; salinity: 36; light intensity: 150 to 250 µmol of photons/m²/s; photoperiod: 12h night/12h day;kH: 6–7.5 dkH; calcium concentration: 410–450 mg/L; inorganic phosphate concentration: < 0.1 mg/L; magnesium concentration: 1300–1400 mg/L; nitrate concentration: < 5 mg/L).
+The conditions in the maintenance tank were controlled to mimic the natural physicochemical parameters of coral reefs (pH:8.2; salinity: 36 psu; light intensity: 150 to 250 µmol of photons/m²/s; photoperiod: 12h night/12h day;kH: 6–7.5 dkH; calcium concentration: 410–450 mg/L; inorganic phosphate concentration: < 0.1 mg/L; magnesium concentration: 1300–1400 mg/L; nitrate concentration: < 5 mg/L).
 After 3 and 7 months of acclimatization to the laboratory condition (marked by growth resumption) for Om and NC colonies, respectively, corals were fragmented to produce a total of ~15 to 20 clones (nubbins) from each colony (~3 cm).
 These were individually fixed to a support (here a p1000 tip) using an epoxy adhesive.
 We waited for complete healing (evident as tissue extending to cover the epoxy adhesive) prior to run the experiment.

 Ecologically realistic heat stress